 Zebramatic is ready for your international typographic safari.
 The font contains an international character set and additional symbols – useful in editorial and graphic design.

-The immediate download contains all three fonts of the Zebramatic Family (POW, WHAM, SLAM) in OpenType format (PostScript) and TrueType format.
-Both work on Mac and PC.
+The immediate download contains all three fonts of the Zebramatic Family (POW, WHAM, SLAM) in OpenType format (PostScript) and works on Mac and PC.
 You will also recieve free updates for the font.